-Nader joined Frazier Healthcare Partners in 1991 and has served on the firm’s management committee and led its Growth Buyout practice since 1995.
-Under his leadership, the team has successfully raised over $4 billion of limited partner capital for 11 investment vehicles and has realized over $4 billion in exits.
+Nader joined Frazier Healthcare Partners in 1991 and has served on the firm’s management committee and led its Growth Buyout strategy since 1995.
+Under his leadership, the team has scaled from an initial group of four to over sixty dedicated professionals and raised over $5 billion from Limited Partners globally for 10 investment vehicles that have generated over $4 billion in realizations to date.

-During his 28-year tenure with the firm, he has been responsible for successful investments in Aspen Education Group (acquired by Bain Capital) where he served as Chairman, CHG Healthcare (acquired by J.W.
-Childs Associates), Priority Solutions International (acquired by Thermo Fisher NASDAQ: TMO), and Bravo Health (acquired by HealthSpring NYSE: HS).
-More recently Nader managed the exits of Laboratory Supply Company (acquired by McKesson NYSE: MCK), Solis Mammography (sold to Madison Dearborn), and DSI Renal (merged with U.S. Renal Care and ultimately acquired by Bain Capital).
-Nader currently serves on the Board of Directors of United Digestive, Northfield Medical, Alteon Health and MedData.
+During his more than three decade tenure with the firm, he has been responsible for and served on the boards of successful investments in Aspen Education Group (served as Chairman and acquired by Bain Capital), CHG Healthcare (acquired by J.W.
+Childs Associates), Priority Solutions International (acquired by Thermo Fisher NASDAQ: TMO), Bravo Health (acquired by HealthSpring which was subsequently acquired by Cigna NYSE: CI), Laboratory Supply Company (acquired by McKesson NYSE: MCK), Pentec Health (Acquired by NEP), Solis Mammography (acquired by Madison Dearborn), DSI Renal (merged with U.S. Renal Care and ultimately acquired by Bain Capital) and Northfield Medical (acquired by Agiliti, Inc.).
+He currently serves on the Boards of United Digestive, Alteon Health, Elevate Patient Financial Solutions (previously MedData), and Accuity Delivery Systems.

-Prior to joining Frazier, he worked at Goldman Sachs & Co. in New York.
+Prior to joining Frazier, he was an associate at Goldman Sachs in New York.

 Mr. Naini received his M.B.A from the Leonard N. Stern School of Business at New York University and a B.A. in Molecular Biology from the University of Pennsylvania.